Mariners find some offense and several ways to lose game against the Rangers

 “Miz just wasn’t as sharp tonight,” Servais said.
 “That’s not typically what we see from him.
 He left some balls out over the plate, and they were very aggressive and got after him.”

-The next batter, Willie Calhoun, hit a groundball to shortstop J.P.
+The next batter, Willie Calhoun, hit a ground ball to shortstop J.P.
 Crawford, who fired home to Torrens for what should’ve been an easy out with Charlie Culberson running on contact.

 Torrens thought the bases were loaded and there was a force play at home.
 He caught the ball, stepped on home and went to throw to first before realizing what he had done as Culberson slid into home with an insurance run that made it 9-7.